Equivariant deformations of Hamiltonian stationary Lagrangian submanifolds: The variational framework

 where the vertical arrows are the natural projections and the top line operator $\jac_{x_0}$ is given by formula \eqref{eq:jacobioperator}.
 This formula shows that $\jac_{x_0}$ is a fourth-order (formally self-adjoint) linear elliptic operator.
 Thus, from standard Schauder estimates, such an operator is Fredholm of index $0$.
 Since constant functions are in the kernel of $\jac_{x_0}$, it induces an operator from the quotient $C^{k,\alpha}(\Sigma)/\R$, denoted by the dotted arrow.
 Such operator the has same image as $\jac_{x_0}$ and its kernel is $(\ker\jac_{x_0})/\R$.
 Hence, it is a Fredholm operator of index $-1$.
 The Jacobi operator $[\jac_{x_0}]\colon C^{k,\alpha}(\Sigma)/\R\to C^{k-4,\alpha}(\Sigma)/\R$ is given by the composition of the latter with the projection $C^{k-4,\alpha}(\Sigma)\to C^{k-4,\alpha}(\Sigma)/\R$, which is a Fredholm operator of index $+1$.
 Thus, $[\jac_{x_0}]$ is also Fredholm and its index is the sum of the indices of its factors, which is $0$.
 This proves the desired Fredholmness condition.
-The result now follows\footnote{For further details, the reader may follow the proof of the constant mean curvature hypersurfaces version of the equivariant implicit function theorem discussed in \cite{bps}, which has many analogies with the application discussed here.} from \cite[Thm 3.2]{bps}. \end{proof}
+From\footnote{For further details, the reader may follow the proof of the constant mean curvature hypersurfaces version of the equivariant implicit function theorem discussed in \cite{bps}, which has many analogies with the application discussed here.} \cite[Thm 3.2]{bps}, we now get that there exists a map $\beta(t,[\eta])$ (defined locally) such that the map $x(t,[\eta]):=(\beta(t,[\eta]),[\eta])\in\mathcal U_B\times\mathcal U_H=\mathcal U\subset\lagsigma$ satisfies the desired conditions. \end{proof}